 Build the Campus Connector from Grant Avenue to the WVU Evansdale Campus (with steps and bike-rail).

-Design and build Health Center Connector from old North Fire Station to Law School, the Health Center, and Mountaineer Field.
+Work with WVU to promote the design and construction of a Health Center Connector from old North Fire Station to Law School, the Health Center, and Mountaineer Field.

 Finish Krepps Park to Star City connector.